 The Dual Value Proposition of New Technology

 However, the roadblocks aren’t entirely gone.
 Nurses, the frontline warriors of patient care, found that managing complicated and unreliable video technology added strain to their already stretched capacities.
 Further, they saw it as diminishing their ability to provide attention to their patients.
 For patients, access was a boon; for the care team: a burden.
-Technology, no matter how advanced or well-intentioned, must cater to the holistic needs of the hospital ecosystem.
+Technology, no matter how advanced or well-intentioned, must address the holistic needs of the hospital ecosystem.
 Technology that is powerful must be invisible yet relevant.

 Trust-Building For the Hospital and Patient